Pakistan International Airlines: 1960s

-In February 1960, PIA wet-leased a Boeing 707 from Pan American airlines and introduced it onto the Karachi-London route on 7 March 1960 initially using PanAm pilots, thereby becoming the first Asian airline to induct and commercially operate a jet aircraft in its fleet.
+In February 1960, PIA wet-leased a Boeing 707 from Pan American Airlines and introduced it onto the Karachi-London route on 7 March 1960 initially using Pan Am pilots, thereby becoming the second Asian airline to induct and commercially operate a jet aircraft in its fleet after Air India.
 An all-Pakistani crew began operation of the 707 from 20 June 1960 onwards.
 By the end of 1960, PIA, for the first time, entered financial profitability.